 Access To Drains

-Those drains will be there with you for at least a couple weeks.
+Those surgical drains will be there with you for at least a couple weeks.
 My final 2 drains (I had 4 total – which I believe is the most common) were there for 4 weeks ugh.
 Which means you need easy access to the drains.
 Something to hold them together so they won’t get in the way and so you can also easily drain them out.

 After a major surgery which basically amputates a part of your body, you’ll be in a lot of pain.
 So putting on and taking off clothes is a hassle.
 Definitely need something you can easily slip on or something that someone can easily slip on and off for you.
-Therefore, you just want to be comfortable.
+Therefore, you just want to feel comfortable.

 My Post-Mastectomy Clothes